The Employment Law Review: France

 Redundancy involves a specific formal procedure, which is far more complicated than the procedure involved in cases of dismissal on personal grounds.
 This procedure varies depending on the number of redundant employees, the company's headcount and the existence of staff representatives.

-Individual redundancies do not require, in themselves, consultation with the CSE, unless they concern a staff representative.
+Individual redundancies do not, in themselves, require consultation with the CSE, unless they concern a staff representative.

 If the employee meets the required conditions, the employer must give him or her the opportunity to: